-- \$13,000 Practice Equipment
+- □ \$10,000 Practice Equipment

-- ▶ \$6,000 Home game referee expense (\$1,200 each game)
+- □ \$7,200 Home game referee expense

-- \$15,000 Cheer and Football Uniforms
+- □ \$29,000 Cheer and Football Uniforms

-- > \$20,000 Facility use
+- □ \$15,500 Facility use

-- \$5,000 Smyrna Seahawks Events
+- □ \$5,000 Smyrna Football and Cheer Events

-- > \$3,500 Participation/educational trophies
+- □ \$3,500 Participation/educational trophies

-We are very happy and appreciative for our partnership with Campbell High School and the city of Smyrna.
+We are very happy and appreciative for our partnership with The Lovett School and the city of Smyrna for renting facilities to us.
 We hear and receive all concerns and positive statements from parents and want you to know that our planning always involves meeting the needs for the good of the entire organization.
 We thank you for your support as we continue to fundraise and raise awareness for our youth.
 See you at the top!!